felixchenfy/Realtime-Action-Recognition/README.md

 to know the training data format and the input and output of each script.

 Then, follow the following steps to do the training:
 * Collect your own data and label them, or use my data.
+[Here](https://github.com/felixchenfy/record_images_from_usbcam) is tool to record images from web camera.
 * If you are using your data, change the values of `classes` and `images_description_txt` and `images_folder` inside [config/config.yaml](config/config.yaml).
 * Depend on your need, you may change parameters in [config/config.yaml](config/config.yaml).
 * Finally, run the following scripts one by one: